 Introduces basic concepts of inorganic and organic chemistry, and biochemistry.
 Emphasizes chemical principles applied to biological systems.
 Laboratory exercises apply theory to biological and consumer products.
 Especially designed for students in allied health sciences.
-Meets the prerequisite of the Nursing program.
+Meets the prerequisite of the Nursing Program.

-CHM 110 Fundamentals of 4 hrs.
-Chemistry (3-3)
+CHM 110 Fundamentals of Chemistry (3-3)

 Introduces concepts of chemistry.
 Emphasizes the composition of matter, the periodic table, the chemistry of solutions and chemical calculations.
 For students whose preparation does not permit enrollment in CHM 121 and CHM 131.
 Prerequisite: MTH 102 or concurrent enrollment.

-CHM 121 General Chemistry I (3-3) Studies principles of atomic structure, bonding, stoichimetry, states of matter, kinetic theory and nuclear chemistry.
+CHM 121 General Chemistry I (3-3) Studies principles of atomic structure, bonding, stoichiometry, states of matter and kinetic theory.
 Provides laboratory experience in volumetric, gravimetric, gas analytical methods and in molecular weight determinations.

-Prerequisite: Two semesters of high school chemistry or CHM 110.
-Credit or registration in MTH 102 or equivalent.
+Prerequisite: Two semesters of high school chemistry or CHM 110, MTH 102 or concurrent enrollment.

 CHM 122 General Chemistry II (3-3) 4 hrs.
 Continues CHM 121.
-Principles of chemical kinetics, equilibria, electro-chemistry, thermodynamics, redox, descriptive chemistry of metals and non-metals, and an introduction to organic chemistry.
+Principles of chemical kinetics, equilibria, electro-chemistry, thermodynamics, redox, descriptive chemistry of metals and non-metals and an introduction to organic chemistry.
 Laboratory includes experiments related to the lecture material along with the theory and practice of qualitative analysis.
 Prerequisite: CHM 121.

-CHM 131 College Chemistry I (3-6) 5 hrs.
+CHM 131 College Chemistry I (3-6) 4 hrs.
 Studies principles of chemistry including molecular, atomic, nuclear and electronic theories of matter and their relations to the periodic table.
-Quantitatively treats oxidation-reduction, chemical thermodynamics, bonding, behavior of gases, kinetics, equilibrium and solutions.
+Quantitatively treats oxidationreduction, chemical thermodynamics, bonding, behavior of gases, kinetics, equilibrium and solutions.
 Emphasizes interpretation of laboratory data.
 Primarily for students in chemistry, chemical engineering or physical sciences.

-Prerequisite: Two semesters of high school chemistry with at least a "B" average, or at least a "B" in CHM 110.
-MTH 103 or concurrent enrollment.
+Prerequisite: Two semesters of high school chemistry with at least a "B" average, or at least a "B" in CHM 110, MTH 103 or concurrent enrollment.

-CHM 132 College Chemistry II (3-6) 5 hrs.
-Continues CHM 131.
+CHM 132 College Chemistry II (3-6) 4 hrs Continues CHM 131.
 Primarily for students in chemistry, chemical engineering or physical science curricula.
 Laboratory includes qualitative analysis.